xalatechnologies/Xala-Web/docs/overview.md

 Use the treasury-box hero animation as a metaphor for engineered potential.

 Hero headline (use exactly):
-“Inside This Box Lies the Future of Technology — Engineered by Xala Technologies.”
+“Inside This Box Lies the Future of Innovation — Engineered by Xala Technologies.”

 Hero behavior:
 - Closed box on load